titledk/best-practices/project-handoff-checklist.md

 ## Device Compatibility

 - [ ] Does the project work in browsers promised?
-Go through the site on IE + make some screenshots on Browserstack
+Go through the site on IE + make some screenshots on Browserstack (paid).
+You can also use the free service <http://browsershots.org/>, which is a little slower and has a less nice UX.

 ## Languages